This easy love bug heart card craft for kids makes a sweet card for Valentine’s Day, Mother’s Day, or a birthday!

 Tip: It can help to have a picture of the craft or a model you made next to your child so they have a goal in mind.
 However, I love to encourage them to make it their own.
 If they just want to keep it a heart (like M did) or transform it into a butterfly (like H did), I encourage that too because the end goal is my kids build creativity and a love of learning.
 I know following directions is important too, so I do try to get them excited about the project at hand, using the model to encourage them to follow directions.
 I also offer more paper or scratch paper to make more projects with their own ideas:)

 Then, we added little black dots for the love bug spots.
 You could help them add little heart spots instead.
+This is a fun way to practice counting too.

 Next, we cut a small black circle for the head.
 H started “I can’t cut a circle”.
 We took it step by step…”first draw a circle, then cut around it.”